Authority: Executive Vice Chancellor and Provost

 3.2.1.
 Research productivity is usually equated with conducting research and reporting results in peer-reviewed journals, however, it also takes other forms.
 These forms may include the publication of books and the production of scholarly works of a form and type determined by the department or discipline.
 One example is development of computer software.

 3.2.2.
 Quantity is an important indicator of regular activity, but more significant is the quality of the contribution to new knowledge in the field and its integration into practical application.
 The department must determine the relative weight given to various types and forms of research activity.
 The College defines peer-reviewed publication to be one that has undergone review by peers selected by an editorial board of a reputable, cited journal.
-Expectations for individual faculty members will depend upon their assignment as set forth in the NCSU REG05.20.27 – Statements of Mutual Expectations .
+Expectations for individual faculty members will depend upon their assignment as set forth in the NCSU REG05.20.27 – Statement of Faculty Responsibilities .

 3.2.3.
 Effort and success in attracting extramural funding is important.
 This funding may take the form of direct grants, university mini-grants, memoranda of agreement, unrestricted gifts, in-kind support, and collaborative efforts.